-Besides the many dental problems that are sometimes initially confused with TN, there are many other conditions which can cause facial pain.
+There are many other conditions which can cause facial pain.
 Some of these are:

 Chronic paroxysmal hemicrania

 Similar to cluster headaches, but the attacks are shorter-lasting and more frequent.
 It occurs mostly in females.
 The attacks last for 5 to 20 minutes and occur during periods of between 15 to 24 hours.
-This is often treated with the drug indomethacin (Indocin).
+It is often treated with the drug indomethacin (Indocin).

 Pain at the back of the skull and up towards the ear and top of the head on one side only.
 It can be caused by trauma, by arthritis-related compression of the occipital nerve or by a tumour on, or pressing on, the nerve.
 The pain is often more prolonged and throbbing than brief and stabbing.
 Aching may persist between sharper attacks, but pain is usually not as severe as in other neuralgias.
-Condition can often be relieved with a local anaesthetic.
+The condition can often be relieved with a local anaesthetic.
 If a tumour is found to be causing the problem, removal is an option.
-Otherwise, sharp pain attacks often respond to anticonvulsants such as carbamazepine (Tegretol) and more constant pain may respond to tricyclic antidepressants such as amitriptyline (Elavil), nortriptyline (Pamelor) or desipramine (Norpramin).
+Otherwise, sharp pain attacks often respond to anticonvulsants such as carbamazepine (Tegretol), and more constant pain may respond to tricyclic antidepressants such as amitriptyline (Elavil), nortriptyline (Pamelor) or desipramine (Norpramin).

 Superior laryngeal neuralgia

-This is a rare condition that may be an offshoot of glossopharyngeal neuralgia.
+This is a very rare condition that may be an offshoot of glossopharyngeal neuralgia.
 Pain is in the side of the throat, beneath the jaw and under the ear.
 Swallowing, shouting or turning the head may bring on pain.
 Sometimes a trigger point is present on the side of the throat.
 The condition sometimes goes away on its own after a few days.

-Page last updated on 30 Jan 2012
+Page last updated on 27 Aug 2015